spbarot/spbarot.github.io/docs/Labs/Lab 6 - Closed Loop Control.md

 ## IV.
 Conclusion

 The objective of this lab, to demonstrate a closed loop control scheme was successfully satisfied.
 This lab was extremely challenging yet very rewarding.
-There were several issues faced during the lab such as hardware faults, software bugs (BLE and hardfaults).
-Overcoming these challenges was very satisfying and the knowledge gained from this lab in regard to programming the Artemis, interfacing with the motor drivers and sensors, and implementing PID control will be very useful in the future labs.
+There were several issues faced during the lab such as hardware faults, software bugs (BLE).
+Overcoming these challenges was very satisfying and helpful as the experimenter understood the causes of these issues.
+The knowledge gained from this lab in regards to programming the Artemis (C++), interfacing with the motor drivers and sensors, implementing PID control, and jupyter (python) will be very useful in the future labs.
 The staff was also extremely helpful during the lab.

 ---